osmandapp/web/main/docs/user/navigation/car-play.md

 ## User points group

-You can select preset and added [Markers](../personal/markers.md#settings), [Favorites](../personal/favorites.md) or [POIs](../map/point-layers-on-map.md#points-of-interest-poi) as a destination point.
+You can select previously preset and added [Markers](../personal/markers.md#settings), [Favorites](../personal/favorites.md) or [POIs](../map/point-layers-on-map.md#points-of-interest-poi) as a destination point.
 - Select the necessary category from the list: [*POI categories*](#poi-categories), [*Map markers*](#map-markers) or [*Favorites*](#favorites).
 - In the folder list that opens, select the needed one.
-A list of 12 or 24 folders is available, the number depends on your vehicle's multimedia system.
+A list of just 12 or 24 folders is available, the number depends on your vehicle's multimedia system.
+All other folders are only available in the app on your phone or tablet.
     -  The *Last modified* folder contains a list of recent destinations.
     -  The list of all other folders is sorted by the most recent update, new folders are at the top of the list.
 It is not possible to change their order manually.
 - The list of points within folders is also sorted by date of addition or change.
 Each point has: a name or coordinates, an icon, whose shape, color and icon are set by default or chosen by you, as well as the distance from the point of the current location to it.